Gautam-io-dev/Social-Engagement-APP-AWS-based-Backend-Architecture/README.md

 This diagram represents an AWS-based architecture designed for a mobile application leveraging managed cloud services.
 Below is a breakdown of the architecture components and their purposes:

-This diagram represents an **AWS-based architecture** designed for a mobile application leveraging managed cloud services.
-Below is a breakdown of the architecture components and their purposes:

 ---